Awkwafina Says She's Spent Her Life Shattering Stereotypes 'by Just Existing'

 Related Stories

 She also addressed what fame has been like for her.
 While she’s now known around the world, Awkwafina says she feels like the same person she’s always been.
 “That’s the thing about fame, it doesn’t change you, it just happens,” she says.
-“I still have a lot of anxiety and a lot of self doubt, and I’m still always striving for me.”
+“I still have a lot of anxiety, I still have a lot of self doubt, and I’m still always striving for more.”

-“I still definitely have myself all the time,” she laughed.
+“I still definitely hate myself all the time,” she laughed.

 She spoke about the anxiety she felt before staring in Oceans 8 alongside other movie stars, adding she faces imposter syndrome a lot, but sometimes that can be healthy in small doses.